3 Kinds of Information

 PERIODICALS

-Newspapers are designed to provide current news, and may be found in print, in library databases, or on the Web, and help make up the category of sources called periodicals, so named for the way they are published periodically, such as daily, weekly, or biweekly.
+Newspapers are designed to provide current news, and may be found in print, library databases, or the Web.
+Newspapers make up some of the category of sources called periodicals, as they are published periodically, such as daily, weekly, or biweekly.
 Some are broad-based sources of information, while others are specialized, providing news of a particular geographic locale, political party, or subject category.
 They are typically good sources for local interest issues.
-Content found in newspapers is written by reporters or journalists.
+The content found in newspapers is written by reporters or journalists.

-Magazines are similar in that they are periodical publications written for the general public.
-Some are more news-focused, and some are more entertainment-focused.
-Both newspapers and magazines are controlled by organizations, usually for-profit, who produce the information for the general public or for specific groups of people.
-The organization hires people to do the writing and to publish the information according to specific standards set by the organization for content and style; information is filtered and selected by the organization.
+Magazines are similar because they are periodical publications written for the general public.
+Some are more news-focused, and some are entertainment-focused.
+Both newspapers and magazines are controlled by organizations, usually for-profit, that produce the information for the general public or for specific groups of people.
+The organization hires people to write and publish the information according to specific standards set by the organization for content and style; information is filtered and selected by the organization.
 The quality of these publications varies from poor (sensational magazines like National Enquirer) to substantive sources, such as The Economist.

-Scholarly journals are written by experts in specific fields, and target a specific discipline.
+Scholarly journals are written by experts in specific fields, targeting a particular discipline.
 Many — but not all — are peer-reviewed, meaning other experts in the field review the articles before they are published.
-Scholarly journals are also a type of periodical publication, but they are typically published less frequently than newspapers or magazines, such as monthly or quarterly, so they are not the best format for very current information.
-The language is typically very dense, and they are difficult to understand unless you are a scholar or expert in the field.
+Scholarly journals are also periodical publications, typically published less frequently than newspapers or magazines, so they are not the best format for current information.
+The language is customarily very dense and difficult to understand unless you are a scholar or expert in that field.
 They are often extremely expensive.
-Bonnie Swoger, a Science and Technology Librarian at a small public undergraduate institution in upstate New York, published a blog that discussed a library session for biology students where she noted that “You can get a year of People for just $100, or a year of Scientific American for only $25… [but] a library subscription to the Journal of Coordination Chemistry (24 issues per year) costs $11,367 per year” (2012, para.
+Bonnie Swoger (2012), a Science and Technology Librarian at a small public undergraduate institution in upstate New York, published a blog that discussed a library session for biology students where she noted that “You can get a year of People for just $100, or a year of Scientific American for only $25… [but] a library subscription to the Journal of Coordination Chemistry (24 issues per year) costs $11,367 per year” (para.
 3).
-The expense of these publications limits access for many people, which is paving the way for the open access movement, which is discussed in Chapter 7.
+The expense of these publications limits access for many people, which is paving the way for the open-access movement, discussed in Chapter 7: Using Information Ethically.

 BROCHURES

-A brochure would appear to fit into the “short format” category, but actually delivers much more information than could be contained in a logo or a tweet.
-Think about all of the information you might find in a travel brochure to visit a foreign country.
-There could be information on weather, safety, traveling via plane or boat, leisure activities, culture, cuisine, hotels, car rental, pictures of tourist destinations, etc. While much shorter than a travel book, there is enough information presented in this small source to give people a good idea of whether they might want to travel there or not.
-While some brochures are designed to be informative, others are designed to sell or advertise.
+While a brochure would appear to fit into the “short format” category, it delivers more information than could be contained in a logo or an X post.
+Consider the information you might find in a travel brochure to visit a foreign country.
+There could be information on weather, safety, transportation, leisure activities, culture, cuisine, hotels, car rental, pictures of tourist destinations, etc. While much shorter than a travel book, there is enough information presented in this small source to give people a good idea of whether they might want to travel there.
+While some brochures are informative, others are designed to sell or advertise.

 BLOGS

 A blog, or weblog, is found on the Web and usually provides commentary on a specific topic, though some more closely resemble diaries.
-Blog posts are usually displayed in reverse chronological order.
-Most were published by individuals, though more recently, “multi-author blogs” (MAB) have become popular.
-These are written, and sometimes edited, by groups such as news outlets, advocacy groups, educational institutions, think tanks, etc. Many blog entries include text, images, and links to other sources, and readers are able to publicly comment on their content.
+Blog posts are typically displayed in reverse chronological order.
+Most are published by individuals, though “multi-author blogs” (MAB) have become more popular.
+These are often written and edited by news outlets, advocacy groups, educational institutions, think tanks, etc. Many blog entries include text, images, and links to other sources, and readers can publicly comment on their content.
 Social news sites, such as Reddit, allow readers to interact by voting for articles and commenting on them.

 WIKIS

 Wikis differ from blogs in that they allow users to change the content of the wiki pages, not just to post comments about the content.
-Wikis such as Wikipedia can be publicly accessed and edited by any user, but wiki software can also be used to support more private collaboration projects, where only members of the group can see and edit the wiki content.
-Most wikis are a bit like a user-created and user-edited encyclopedia, where the content may be general, such as Wikipedia, or subject-specific, like the Harry Potter Wiki, which focuses on information about the imaginary world of wizards created by author J. K. Rowling.
+Wikis such as Wikipedia can be publicly accessed and edited by any user.
+However, wiki software can also support more private collaboration projects, where only group members can see and edit the wiki content.
+Most wikis are a bit like a user-created and user-edited encyclopedia, where the content may be general, such as Wikipedia, or subject-specific, like the Pokémon Wiki, which focuses on information about the imaginary creature of Pokémon.

 WEBPAGES/WEBSITES

 Most people have used the Web for research at one time or another.
-One of its strengths is the ability to explore a particular topic by clicking through links from one webpage to another, or from website to website.
+One of its strengths is the ability to explore a particular topic by clicking links from one webpage to another, or from website to website.
 The Web often provides immediate access to breaking stories that will normally take a day to appear in newspapers.
-In addition, it provides information on almost any topic, and coverage from a variety of perspectives.
+In addition, it provides information and coverage on almost any topic, through various perspectives.

-Obviously, the quality of the information you find on the Web varies widely; it can be difficult to verify the credibility of a particular site.
-In addition, the Web is not organized; pages may not be archived or preserved, and what you find today might not be there tomorrow.
+The quality of the information you find on the Web varies widely, and it can be challenging to verify the credibility of a particular site.
+In addition, the Web is inorganized; pages may not be archived or preserved, and what you find today might not be there tomorrow.
 Many pages include advertising which can lead to bias, and some information on the Web may require a subscription or fee to access.

-When you do a search using Google or some other search engine, you’ll typically get some combination of websites and webpages.
-Typically, a website consists of many pages that are related, usually because of content or purpose.
-These pages can generally be accessed from the home page of the website through a series of menus and/or links.
-For example, the National Institute of Neurological Disorders and Stroke has a large website.
-Their home page allows you to search for a specific topic related to neurological disorders such as epilepsy.
-Or, you can search their A to Z index of disorders or use any of their other links to connect to specific pages.
+When you use Google or another search engine, you will typically receive results that include a combination of websites and webpages.
+A website typically consists of multiple related pages organized by content or purpose.
+These pages can generally be found on the website’s home page through menus or links.
+For example, the home page of the National Institute of Neurological Disorders and Stroke allows you to search for a specific topic related to neurological disorders such as epilepsy.
+You can search their A to Z index of disorders or use the provided links to access specific pages.

-On occasion, it may be appropriate to cite an entire website.
-However, you generally want to use the most specific information for your research, so webpages are the ones most often cited.
+On occasion, it may be appropriate to cite an entire website; however, you generally want to use the most specific information for research, making webpages the most common point of reference.
 Using the previous example, instead of citing the National Institute of Neurological Disorders and Stroke website: https://www.ninds.nih.gov, you would cite their Epilepsy page: https://www.ninds.nih.gov/Disorders/All-Disorders/Epilepsy-Information-Page.
 One way to distinguish between websites and webpages is to think of websites as a book, with webpages being pages in that book.

 REFERENCE SOURCES

 In short, they can be a great starting point for research.
-After doing a little reading about a topic in an encyclopedia or other reference source, you should have a better idea of how to focus your topic and where to look for further information.
+After reading about a topic in an encyclopedia or other reference source, you should have a better idea of how to focus your topic and where to look for further information.

 Most print reference sources cannot be checked out from the library.
-However, online reference sources are available on the library’s website and can be accessed from home, though some require that you be affiliated with the university.
-Following is a list of the most common types of reference sources, and examples of each:
+However, online reference sources are available on the library’s website and can be accessed from off campus, though some require that you be affiliated with the university.
+Below is a list of the most common types of reference sources, with examples:

 Collegiate Dictionary with open book and bookshelf.